Skip to Content

 Journey Duration: 4 hours 30 minutes

-Tourist buses from Antigua to El Paredon offer convenience, security, and comfort, making them a great choice for travelers!
+Tourist buses from Antigua to El Paredon offer convenience, security, and comfort, making them an excellent choice for travelers!

 Even though they are more expensive than chicken buses, I believe they are worth the price, which is not outrageous.